ethereumproject/go-ethereum/README.md

 ## Running geth

-Going through all the possible command line flags is out of scope here (please consult our [CLI Wiki page](https://github.com/ethereumproject/go-ethereum/wiki/Command-Line-Options)), but below you'll find a few common parameter combos to get you up to speed quickly on how you can run your own Geth instance.
+Going through all the possible command line flags would be overwhelming here, but below you'll find a few common parameter combos to get you up to speed quickly on how you can run your own Geth instance.

+For a comprehensive list of command line options, please consult our [CLI Wiki page](https://github.com/ethereumproject/go-ethereum/wiki/Command-Line-Options).

 ### Full node on the main Ethereum network

 By far the most common scenario is people wanting to simply interact with the Ethereum network: create accounts; transfer funds; deploy and interact with contracts.
 For this particular use-case the user doesn't care about years-old historical data, so we can fast-sync quickly to the current state of the network.
 To do so:

 ```
 $ geth --fast --cache=512 console